MicrosoftDocs/well-architected/well-architected/performance-efficiency/select-services.md

 ## Key design strategies

-Select appropriate services that align with the requirements and demands of your workload.
-Consider factors such as resource utilization, scalability, and latency.
-When you choose appropriate services, you ensure that your workload runs efficiently, maximizes resource utilization, and delivers optimal performance.
+The services you choose should align with your workload's performance targets and be adaptable to future capacity needs.
+As the workload expands or evolves, the services you use should match your performance standards without requiring major adjustments.
+Consider the balance between platform features and custom implementations.
+Platform features provide immediate solutions, but custom-built options offer precise tailoring.
+Your service selections should be both forward-thinking and tailored to your specific needs, taking into account the trade-offs between convenience and customization.
 ### Understand workload requirements

+Understanding workload requirements refers to grasping the technical and functional demands of a workload.
+This analysis helps determine the resources, storage, compute, network, and other specifications needed to run the workload.
+Aligning services with the specific needs of a workload helps prevent overprovisioning or underutilizing resources.

 Evaluate the needs and characteristics of your workload to determine the requirements.
 Align your workload requirements to your performance targets at every tier.
 You must account for constraints or dependencies.
 When you understand your workload requirements, you can make informed decisions.
 You can determine the right infrastructure and implement strategies to handle peak loads or variations in demand.

-**Meet performance targets.** Select services that enable you to meet the performance targets for your workload.
+- *Meet performance targets.* Select services that enable you to meet the performance targets for your workload.
 Ensure that a service can support the performance needs and that you can monitor its performance.
 Collect performance data for critical components.

-**Consider organizational restrictions.** Be familiar with restrictions that your organization might have on services that you deploy.
+- *Consider organizational restrictions.* Be familiar with restrictions that your organization might have on services that you deploy.
 Consider these restrictions when you design your solution.

-**Consider compliance and security requirements.** Compliance and security requirements can affect services and configurations that you select.
+- *Consider compliance and security requirements.* Compliance and security requirements can affect services and configurations that you select.
 Ensure that a service you choose meets the requirements that are related to storage, encryption, access controls, audit logs, and data locations.

-**Consider team skills.** Your team builds and maintains workloads.
+- *Consider team skills.* Your team builds and maintains workloads.
 Different services require different skills.
 Choose services that your team knows how to use, or commit to training them before you choose a service.
 Ensure that team members possess the expertise and knowledge to effectively use services and to optimize their performance.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Specialized services offer specific functionalities but might limit customization.
 Flexible resources require more management and configuration compared to specialized services.
 Managed services offer ease of management, but you might have less control over the underlying infrastructure compared to self-managed resources.